isadorafranca/isadorafranca/README.md

 :star: I'm Biologist with Masters degree in Biosciences!

-:star: since 2020 I study to become a System analyst and developer (for now Python, C# and R)
+:computer: since 2020 I study to become a System analyst and developer (for now Python, C# and R)

 :art: I'm a lover of the art of writing, dancing and photography